Foods You Should Not Feed Your Chickens

 You will notice that I generally take a cautious approach to feeding my chickens.
 To me, it isn’t worth the risk to give them something that could potentially harm them.

 As a chicken keeper, it is my duty to keep my flock safe.
-So I provide a well-balanced commercial chicken feed to ensure they are receiving essential nutrients.
+So I provide a well-balanced commercial poultry feed to ensure they are receiving essential nutrients.
 The majority of a chicken’s diet should be made up of layer feed or foraged food.

 I keep treats to a minimum and ensure that any kitchen food scraps they do receive, actually provide some nutrition and aren’t harmful at all.
-Small quantities of a healthy treat are fine every so often, but excessive amounts of food items can cause a decrease in egg production in your backyard chickens.

 Related Posts